-- $OT{normal}$ : Normal operating temperature historical data for the previous five campaigns. - OPnormal: Normal operating pressure historical data for the previous five campaigns. - AFRmax: maximum ammonia flow rate historical data for the previous five campaigns. - AIFRmax: maximum ammonia to air flow rate historical data for the previous five campaigns. - CLnormal: Normal campaign length historical data for the previous five campaigns. - $GS{normal}$ : Normal gauze supplier historical data for the previous five campaigns (Umicore).

-GCnormal: Normal gauze composition -historical data for previous five campaigns
+- OT{normal} : Normal operating temperature historical data for the previous five campaigns. - OP{normal}: Normal operating pressure historical data for the previous five campaigns. - AFR{max} : maximum ammonia flow rate historical data for the previous five campaigns. - AIFR{max}: maximum ammonia to air flow rate historical data for the previous five campaigns. - CL{normal}: Normal campaign length historical data for the previous five campaigns. - GS{normal} : Normal gauze supplier historical data for the previous five campaigns (Umicore). - GC{normal}: Normal gauze composition -historical data for previous five campaigns

-The permitted range for oxidation temperature was correctly calculated as 866 °C- 894 °C using historical data for the operating range of temperature and pressure from the previous five campaigns.
-The upper limits for ammonia flow and ammonia to air ratio into the ammonia oxidation reactor are correctly determined as 500 000 Pa - 520 000 Pa using historical data of ammonia flow rate and ammonia flow to air flow ratio from the previous five campaigns.
+The permitted range for oxidation temperature and pressure was correctly calculated as 866 °C- 894 °C using historical data for the operating range of temperature and pressure from the previous five campaigns.
 DNV was able to verify that the permitted range is determined also through a statistical analysis of the historical data in which the time series data is interpreted as a sample for a stochastic variable.
 All data that falls within the upper and lower 2.5% percentiles of the sample distribution is defined as abnormal and are eliminated.